-While these aren't all of the options that can be included in a compensation package, you will likely need to offer at least some of the above perks to keep employees engaged and to remain competitive within your industry.
+While these aren't all the options that can be included in a compensation package, you will likely need to offer at least some of the above perks to keep employees engaged and remain competitive within your industry.

 Some employers provide employees with a total compensation report that details all of the compensation they receive.
 Here's an example of a total compensation statement from Genesis HR Solutions:

 HR managers typically use a two-part process to assess employee compensation.
 The first part is done internally.
 It includes determining not only what the company should pay, but what it can afford to pay.

 The second aspect of this process involves external factors.
 For example, what do market surveys tell you?
 What are your competitors paying?
 How do regional differences in the cost of living impact total compensation?
 Are there hiring challenges in certain markets?